 3:00 PM – Break and Networking

-3:30 PM – How Google is Affecting the Self Storage Industry with Jimmy Sorenson, Easy Storage Solutions
+3:30 PM – How Google is Affecting the Self Storage Industry with Ken Hendrickson, Easy Storage Solutions

 In this final session of the day, learn how Google ranks a website, what changes Google is making and what they are looking for in a good website, and how you can keep up on the changes made by Google.
 Find out more about online marketing and what a solid, basic plan looks like, as well as what things you should be aware of to keep up with its changes.